 After recently joining Taste Hungary for their Jewish Cuisine Walking Food Tour, I next joined them for their Buda Food Walk.
-I met the host and other tour participants at an easy to find central meeting point before we took of to learn more about the interesting history of the city and try the unique food.
+I met the host and other tour participants at an easy-to-find central meeting point before we took off to learn more about the interesting history of the city and try the unique food.

-Many don’t realize that Budapest, now one city, was formerly two cities divided by the Danube River that weren’t formally united unti 1873.
+Many don’t realize that Budapest, now one city, was formerly two cities divided by the Danube River that wasn’t formally united until 1873.
 While Pest is busier and more commercial, Buda is known as the quieter, hilly side of the city.

 Our first food was my favorite.
 As many of you know, I don’t really enjoy sweets, but this was more of a savory offering that even had pork cracklings in the dough.

 I really liked these.
 They were a bit heavy but had great flavor.
 I could easily see how one of these with a cup of coffee would be filling.